-Applicant candidates will be notified of their offer of a seat in the program and cohort entry year via the RhodesState.edu email or other designated email address by May 3, 2024.
+Applicants will be notified of their offer of a seat in the program and cohort entry year via their RhodesState.edu email or other designated email address by May 19, 2025.
 Acceptance of the seat must be received within one week of the notification email.
+After acceptance has been communicated to the Program Coordinator, the student will receive notification from RAD faculty regarding registration for the remaining fall program courses.

-If a student declines their seat or fails pre-requisite courses for the first fall semester, then the next qualified student will be offered that seat.
-This process will continue until all seats are filled.
+If a student declines their seat before August 1, 2025, the first qualified student not initially accepted will be offered that seat.
+This process will continue until all 30 seats are filled.
+The remaining students will receive an email notification of their placement on a waitlist to enroll in the program the following year (fall semester).